 Returning south from Bangor in 1980, I was stopped by police for ‘speeding’ in the mountain passes through Eryri (Snowdonia).
 However, the real reason seemed to us because I had a bumper sticker with the ‘dragon’s tongue’ (tafod y ddraig’) on it, the symbol of the Welsh Language Society.
 The police searched the hatchback of the NUS fleet car, commenting that ‘students must be rich these days.’
 They were looking for explosive materials, suspecting my involvement in the ongoing arson attacks on holiday homes in mid-Wales.
 Of course, nothing could be further from the truth, especially as at the spring conference of UCMC, we had passed a motion condemning these actions in uncertain terms, despite some surprising opposition from Bangor delegates.
+Later, it turned out that the police had been recruiting agents provocateurs to infiltrate and inform on Welsh Language campaigns.
 Mainstream nationalists had long realised the extremist threat to their legitimate, constitutional campaigns against the ‘holiday homes industry.’
 Back in Swansea, I also received an honorary life membership from University College Swansea.
 This made up for being ‘banned from Bangor’, my alma mater, where I had been the first history student in twelve years to gain a first-class honours degree, and being the undergraduate student representative in the Faculty of Arts.

 Carmarthen, Lancashire & Coventry: